asmaske/blogproject/README.md

  + Owner can delete a blog
  + Viewer can like / unlike a blog
  + Viewer can comment on a blog
+ + Author of a comment can edit/delete a comment
 2. Open **https://ash-blogproject.appspot.com/blog** in the web browser
 3. Click signup to create account
 4. **https://ash-blogproject.appspot.com/blog**